unikraft/docs/content/en/docs/develop/porting.md

 The scope of this tutorial only covers how to bring an application to Unikraft "from first principles" (i.e. before porting the app into Unikraft, you have access to the source code and can compile it natively for Linux user space).
 The best applications you can port are open-source, such as NGINX, Redis, etc.
-Of course, you can work with code that is not open-source, but again, you need access to the source files and the build system beforehand.
+Of course, you can work with code that is not open-source, but again, you need access to the source files and the build tools beforehand.

 For the sake of simplicity, this tutorial will only be targeting C/C++ applications.
 Unikraft supports other compile-time languages, such as Golang, Rust, and WASM.
 Many of the principles in this tutorial, however, can be applied in the same way for the mentioned  languages, with a bit of context-specific work.
 Namely, this may include additional build rules for target files, using specific compilers and linkers, etc.